Alfama and Graça

 POSITIVES: It has the charm, the soul, the atmosphere and the small-town quality you dream about.
 Renovated homes can be good deals and many often have wonderful river views.
 The best homes are around the cathedral.

-NEGATIVES: It’s a confusing maze of narrow medieval streets often impenetrable by cars and parking space is almost nonexistent.
+NEGATIVES: It’s a hilly, confusing maze of narrow medieval streets often impenetrable by cars and parking space is almost nonexistent.
 A large number of buildings need renovation.
 Most apartments are small and almost no building has an elevator.

 WHAT IT’S LIKE: A mixture of beautiful award-winning architecture and unattractive late-20th century office and apartment buildings in long, wide avenues.